 As the godfather of index investing, John Bogle spoke eloquently about the importance of avoiding market timing, diversifying your portfolio, minimizing fees, and staying the course.
 At a time when common investing advice involved individual stock picking, he went a different direction and not only promoted buying the entire market but also created the first index funds that made it possible for people to do so.
 The Classic 60-40 portfolio is his default asset allocation suggestion for pretty much every investor, and has been a staple of portfolio discussions ever since.

-The Classic 60-40 consists of two funds — a total stock market fund and an intermediate bond fund.
+The Classic 60-40 consists of two funds — a simple stock market fund and an intermediate bond fund.
 The stocks are intended to drive returns, while the bonds are selected to reduce volatility and smooth out the ride.
 Bogle suggests that the percentage of stocks can be varied by the age of the investor, with young investors holding up to 80% and retirees holding as few as 50%.
 But he’s also a big fan of keeping it simple, and suggests that sticking with a 60-40 portfolio for life is really all you need.

 One interesting note about the Classic 60-40 is that Bogle was never a fan of international markets because he believed that “the US is the most productive country in the world”.
 In fact, he chose to invest only in US funds with his own money.
 So while the concept can also be applied to other markets, it might rightfully be considered a US-centric portfolio philosophy.